archphile/thepenguin/content/posts/2018-12-27-getting-my-life-back-part-one-social-media.md

 Some of my photos were really successful, while others did not get the "likes" I believed they would.
 That was the first time I caught myself wanting to delete content that my (few) followers - mainly friends of mine - did not like.

 This was **a really sad realization** for me: although I was an amateur photographer, my creativity was "getting instructions" from my followers.
-Instead of learning how to shoot right and **make art** through photography, I had decided that approval from my followers was far more important for me.
+Instead of learning how to shoot right and **make art** through photography, I had already decided that getting approval from my followers was far more important for me.

-So in June of 2018, I decided that **Instagram** was harming the first real effort in my life on being creative and had to be removed from my daily habits.
+So in June of 2018, I decided that **Instagram** was harming the first real effort in my life on being creative and for this reason it had to be removed from my daily habits.
 As a result, my **Instagram** account was the first one to delete (after I had deleted all my content).

 ## Twitter